Deborah04-hub/Deborah-LITA/README.md

 Data Analysis involves inspecting, cleaning, transforming and modelling data to discover useful information and insights

 ## Tools used
-  -Microsoft Excel for data cleaning, Analysis and visualization.
+    1. Microsoft Excel for data cleaning, Analysis and visualization.
-  -SQL ie Structured Query Language for Querying of data -GitHub for Portfolio building
+    2. SQL ie Structured Query Language for Querying of data
+    3. GitHub for Portfolio building

 ## SQL codes
   '''SQL